 - This must be so hard for you.

 - I love you.

 The goal of expressing sympathy is to offer your compassion and concern for the bereaved.
 You can say how much you will miss the person who died or you can share a happy memory.
 The most important thing to communicate is that you care about the bereaved person and you are available as a source of support.

 Parents should take into consideration the age of the child, his capability to understand what is happening, and the type of funeral service that will be held, and make a decision accordingly.
 If the parent believes the child is capable of handling the situation, then they may discuss the death itself and the meaning of the funeral ceremony in age-appropriate language.
-At the funeral, parents should be prepared to leave early, should the child react in a disruptive way.
+At the funeral, parents should be prepared to leave early, should the child react in a way not anticipated or become disruptive.

 Patience and understanding from the parent is important.
 Before and after the funeral, the child should always be allowed to ask questions and to grieve if needed.